Birds, tea, and the whole family – it’s the RSPB’s Big Garden Birdwatch time!January 17, 2023 • Get Outdoors

 Why take part?

 Not only is it good fun, but what you see also helps the RSPB learn how garden birds are doing.
-Last year, for example, a record-breaking 1 million people took part in the Birdwatch, counting more than 17 million birds.
-All that information tells us which birds are going up and down – last year the house sparrow was in top spot for the 18th year running, with the blue tit overtaking the starling for second place.
-But sadly, 16 of the 20 species in the top 20 showed decline in average counts, showing us that we can never take any of our birds for granted.
+Last year, for example, almost 700,000 people took part in the Birdwatch, counting more than 11 million birds.
+All that information tells us which birds are going up and down – last year the Jay moved up 9 places to number 23, an increase of 73% compared to 2021 numbers.
+Over its four decades, the Big Garden Birdwatch has highlighted the winners and losers in the garden bird world.
+It was first to alert the RSPB to the decline in song thrush numbers, which are still down 81% compared to the first Big Garden Birdwatch in 1979, showing us that we can never take our birds for granted.

 What if I don’t know anything about birds?